Information for boaters on the River Stour.

 - River Stour Trust Building in Sudbury, a slipway is open for registered boats

 Other canoe launch and landing sites are available.
-Contact the British Canoe Union for more information on access and launch sites.
+Contact British Canoeing for more information on access and launch sites.

 Canoe portage platforms